 Your teen is putting in the work.
 But without knowing their blindspots, hard work alone rarely moves the score.
 Joan finds what your teen cannot see on their own and builds a plan around exactly that.

 You could go with a big brand SAT tutoring program.
-But they only do online.
+But they only meet online.
 They will never shake your hand or even see what your teen's handwriting looks like.
-In Joan's sessions, phones are silenced and put away.
-Every student is present and focused for the full session.
+In Joan's sessions, she observes their note taking skills, the neatness of their work, whether they're missing steps — and she can see the look on their faces when they've learned something new.

-Now accepting applications for June, August and September SAT prep.
+Now accepting applications for August, September, and later SAT dates.

 Most prep programs teach your teen to recognize question types and hope the exact same question shows up on test day.
 The SAT does not work that way.
 It is designed to test whether your teen can think flexibly and apply a concept to a question they have never seen before.

-My approach is different.
-I teach kids how to break things down simply, in their own words, so they can think their way through any question on the test.
-When you truly understand something at a simple level, you can apply it anywhere.
-That is what makes the difference between a student who memorized answers and a student who can actually solve the test.
+Joan's approach is different.
+She shows students how to break things down simply, in their own words, so they can think their way through any question on the test.
+That is what makes the difference between a student who memorizes answers and a student who can actually solve the test.

 Big prep companies put your teen in front of a screen with dozens of other students and call it tutoring.
 This is different.